Immunodeficiency & Autoimmune Diseases

 Understanding Immunodeficiency & Autoimmune Diseases

 Your immune system protects your body against dangerous organisms, such as viruses, bacteria and cancer cells.
 When these organisms infect an otherwise healthy body, the immune system responds by producing antibodies and special blood cells (called lymphocytes) that attempt to eradicate the infection.
-When your immune system fails to respond adequately to infection, it's called an immunodeficiency.
+When your immune system fails to respond adequately to infection, it's called an immunodeficiency, and you may be immunocompromised.
 People may also suffer from the opposite condition, an overactive immune system that attacks healthy cells as though they were foreign bodies, and that is called an

 autoimmune response.
 Both scenarios can create potentially life-threatening conditions.